-Turnbull, Schoop lead the Tigers to 6-1 win over Yankees
+Turnbull, Schoop lead Tigers to 6-1 win over Yankees

 Yankees starter Deivi Garcia (0-2) was called up from Triple-A Scranton/Wilkes-Barre before the game and allowed five runs — four earned — and five hits in 4 1/3 innings.

+“This was really a grind for me,” Garcia said.
+“I’m usually a lot more consistent with my pitches, but that wasn’t happening today.”

-New York has lost the first two games of a weekend series at last-place Detroit after winning seven of eight.
+New York has dropped the first two games of a weekend series at last-place Detroit after winning seven of eight.
+The Yankees hadn’t lost a series at Comerica Park since late August 2014.

+“We obviously aren’t doing what we need to do offensively,” New York manager Aaron Boone said.
+“We’ve got hitters in their prime with a track record of success at this level.
+We just need to make sure we’re getting them ready every day.”

 The Yankees took a 1-0 lead in the second but wasted an opportunity for a much bigger inning.
 They loaded the bases on a single and two walks, and Turnbull fell behind 1-0 to Miguel Andujar.
 Turnbull missed badly on the next pitch, but Andujar chased it to even the count.
 On the next pitch, he hit into a run-scoring double play.